senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 - The small screen size limits the amount and complexity of data that can be displayed at once.
-- Touch input makes it difficult for the user to accurately select data points in order to view detailed information.
+- The touch input makes it difficult for the user to accurately select data points in order to view detailed information.
-- Hardware limitations make it hard for mobile devices to redraw chart data.
+- The hardware limitations make it hard for mobile devices to redraw chart data.

 These unique issues make the sort of charts commonly seen on the Web practically unusable on touch devices.
 In order to deliver a great mobile chart user experience, Touch Charts enables a level of interactivity that is not available with other current charting products.
-Additionally, Touch Charts interactions provide a high degree of configurability, and they are designed to perform well on mobile hardware.
+Additionally, Touch Charts interactions provide a high degree of configurability, and are designed to perform well on mobile hardware.

-Let us take a closer look at the interaction types supported by Touch Charts.
+Let us take a closer look at the interaction types supported by Sencha Touch Charts.

 ### Adding Interactions To Your Chart

 To add interactions to a chart, set the `interactions` config of the chart to an array of interaction config objects.
-Each object must be an string or contains a `type` property matching one of the interaction types, which are described in the subsequent sections.
+Each object must be a string or must contains a `type` property matching one of the interaction types, described in the subsequent sections.
 Each object may also contain additional config options that are appropriate for a particular interaction.

-For example let us consider the following code snippet that creates a Chart and configures interactions on it:
+For example let us consider the following code sample that creates a Chart and configures interactions on it:

     @example preview
     Ext.create("Ext.Panel", {